Edit

 java.lang.NoClassDefFoundError: com/microsoft/aad/adal4j/AuthenticationException

-This issue arises from using an older version of the mssql driver (which is now included in this connector) in your hadoop environment.
-If you are coming from using the previous Azure SQL Connector and have manually installed drivers onto that cluster for Microsoft Entra authentication compatibility, you will need to remove those drivers.
+This error occurs when you use an older version of the mssql driver in your Hadoop environment.
+The connector now includes this driver.
+If you previously used the Azure SQL Connector and manually installed drivers on your cluster for Microsoft Entra authentication compatibility, remove those drivers.

-1. If you are using a generic Hadoop environment, check and remove the mssql jar: rm $HADOOP_HOME/share/hadoop/yarn/lib/mssql-jdbc-6.2.1.jre7.jar.
-If you are using Databricks, add a global or cluster init script to remove old versions of the mssql driver from the /databricks/jars folder, or add this line to an existing script: rm /databricks/jars/*mssql*
+1. If you're using a generic Hadoop environment, check and remove the mssql JAR with the following command: rm $HADOOP_HOME/share/hadoop/yarn/lib/mssql-jdbc-6.2.1.jre7.jar.
+If you're using Databricks, add a global or cluster init script to remove old versions of the mssql driver from the /databricks/jars folder, or add this line to an existing script: rm /databricks/jars/*mssql*

 2. Add the adal4j and mssql packages.
 For example, you can use Maven but any way should work.